AWeirdDev/prompts/prompts/reasoning/thoughts.md

   - Curly brackets: JSON objects (`{}`) must end with a closing bracket `}`.
   - Square brackets: JSON arrays (`[]`) must end with a closing bracket `]`.
   - Prevent confusing curly and square brackets: Curly brackets are for **objects** (they have key-value pairs) while square brackets are for **arrays**.
+- For simple queries like greetings, the `thoughts` can be how you should respond to the user nicely.
 - No text before or after the JSON object.
-End message there.
+End message there, meaning your response itself should be a valid JSON object.